yangacer/JSON-CC/README.md

 Supplied types are std::string::const\_iterator, char const\*, and boost::spirit::istream\_iterator.
 Note that the boost::spirit::istream\_iterator is an adaptor that allow a parser to read input from std::istream class.
-In case of using theose types, compilation time of user code can be reduced largely via linking the pre-built library.
+In case of using theose types, compile time of user code can be reduced largely via linking the pre-built library.

 If you require to use different iterator types, you can simply include both